01 HOBART & TASMANIA

 Crown reduction

-Before: Stump grind through a narrow side gate in Battery Point, Hobart TYPICAL BEFORE
+Before: Stump grind through a narrow side gate in Battery Point, Hobart BEFORE

-After: Stump grind through a narrow side gate in Battery Point, Hobart TYPICAL AFTER
+After: Stump grind through a narrow side gate in Battery Point, Hobart AFTER

 Stump grind through a narrow side gate in Battery Point